Our Mundane Moments Matter:

 Mundane tasks are what make up most of our days.
 Everything matters —all of life is sacred.
 Once we’re in Christ, there is no separation of secular or sacred.
 Every moment is a holy moment that God has ordained.

 Do we think biblically about our time and what we see as these seemingly mundane tasks?
-We don’t see many photos on social media of people folding laundry or washing dishes—there’s no special medals or awards for these tasks.
-This is where we need to continually ask the Lord to gives us a mindset of remembering that the mundane matters.
-It's in these moments that He is growing us in holiness.
+We don’t see many photos on social media of people folding laundry or washing dishes—there are no special medals or awards for these tasks.
+This is where we need to continually ask the Lord to give us a mindset of remembering that the mundane matters.
+It’s in these moments that He is growing us in holiness.

 “Wherever you are, be all there!
 Live to the hilt every situation you believe be the will of God.” ~ Jim Elliot